Therapy for Anxiety — Glasgow

 We know how frightening panic attacks can be, with the racing heart and sudden fear that something terrible is happening.
 Therapy teaches you how to spot the early signs, breathe through the moment, and rebuild confidence so panic no longer controls your life.

-Our sessions also support related issues like poor sleep, exhaustion, or emotional overwhelm that often come alongside anxiety.
+Our sessions also support related issues that often come alongside anxiety.

 CBT is one of the most effective evidence-based treatments for social anxiety and is recommended by both the NHS and National Institute for Health and Care Excellence (NICE).
 Research shows that 60-80% of people who complete cognitive behavioural therapy experience lasting improvement.